Kim Kardashian Snaps Selfies At NJ Mall

-Kim Kardashian was spotted this week snapping selfies this week at one of New Jersey's largest malls.
+Kim Kardashian was spotted snapping selfies this week at one of New Jersey's largest malls.

 The "Keeping Up with the Kardashians" star had her children with her and was seen riding the Reptar-Go-Round carousel at the American Dream Mall, as first reported by Hoboken Girl.